 Contact for the following sports: lacrosse, soccer, ice hockey, field hockey, wrestling

-Information on Cortland’s 25 varsity athletic teams is available online at: http://www.cortlandreddragons.com
+Information is located on Cortland’s 25 varsity athletic teams site